Carbon-Enhanced Metal-Poor star candidates from BP/RP Spectra in $Gaia$ DR3: Properties of the CEMP Candidate Sample

-Consistent with a Galactic halo population, our CEMP sample is extended to far distances from the Galactic center.
-It is important to note that some of the largest distances may be unreliable given that the fractional parallax uncertainty for faint stars can be quite large.
-Given that the majority of BP/RP spectra released in DR3 have G<17.6 mag and assuming an absolute G magnitude of -2.5 mag (roughly the tip of the red giant branch), we expect to have detected CEMP stars at distances of up to $\approx$30 kpc.
-We find that 45,423 stars in our CEMP sample that have parallaxes corresponding to distances from the Galactic center $>$30 kpc.
-Therefore, it is likely that we have detected CEMP stars in other galaxies.
+Consistent with a kinematically hot Galactic population, our CEMP candidate sample is extended to large distances from the Galactic center (see Figure \ref{fig:map}).
+It is important to note that some of the largest distances may be unreliable, given that the fractional parallax uncertainty for faint stars can be quite large.
+Given that the majority of BP/RP spectra released in DR3 have $G \approx$ 17.6, and assuming an absolute $G$ magnitude of $-2.5$ (roughly the tip of the RGB), we expect to have detected CEMP stars at distances of up to $\approx$ 30 kpc.
+We find that 8,707 stars in our CEMP sample have parallaxes corresponding to distances from the Galactic center $>$ 30 kpc.
+However, the Galactic prior used in \citet{Bailer-Jones2021} brings most of these to within $\approx$ 10 kpc.

-In addition, we find there is a dearth of stars at low distances from the plane ($Z$), especially towards the Galactic center.
-Although there are fewer than expected for a disk or bulge population, we do still find a number of stars in the inner Galaxy, with distances as low as $\approx$0.4 kpc from the Galactic Center.
-However, is is difficult to determine how our observed distribution is impacted by the selection function of our algorithm and \gaia\ DR3.
-Further work is required to fully understand and model the selection function of our sample which will enable us to draw strong conclusions from population statistics.